Train Hard. Fuel Smart. Race Strong.

 Race Day Is a Reflection of Habits

-Your body performs best on race day when it has been consistently fueled throughout the entire training cycle.
+One of the biggest misconceptions I see is that race day fueling is a separate strategy.
+However, your body performs best on race day when it has been consistently fueled throughout the entire training cycle.
 Digestive tolerance, energy stability, and sustained endurance are all trainable — just like pace and cadence.
+Also, it is just as important to practice with specific fuel sources while you are training, rather than waiting until race day to try out a new product.

 You wouldn’t wait until race week to attempt your longest run.
 Fueling works the same way.